Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

 \section{Relationship with Steering and Measurement Incompatibility}

-In this section, we expand on the relationship between PID non-simplicity, steering, and PMD non-simplicity.
+In this section, we expand on the relationship between PID nonsimplicity, steering, and PMD nonsimplicity.
 We first clarify that each PID can be implemented through a process of channel steering and vice versa, and so a resource theory of the former implies that of the latter.
-Persisting with the steering viewpoint, we then unfold some underlying connections between non-simplicity of PIDs and PMDs, or equivalently, between channel steering and measurement incompatibility, and ultimately we demonstrate that PMDs themselves can be cast as a measure of non-simplicity for PIDs.
+Persisting with the steering viewpoint, we then unfold some underlying connections between nonsimplicity of PIDs and of PMDs, or equivalently, between channel steering and measurement incompatibility, and ultimately we demonstrate that PMDs themselves can be cast as a measure of nonsimplicity for PIDs.